VDOT Process for Securing Professional Services

 2. The firm's current workload with the Department in the category indicated on the score sheet.

-4. Identification of similar work performed by the firm which illustrates the firm's qualifications; relevant to the specific project.
+3. Identification of similar work performed by the firm which illustrates the firm's qualifications; relevant to the

 A selection committee, consisting of three or more members, is appointed by the Division Administrator to individually evaluate each EOI received.
-This evaluation is conducted utilizing an evaluation sheet similar to Attachment 2.
-Attachment 2 is only provided as a sample and may vary from project to project.
-The actual evaluation form will be included with the RFP.
+This evaluation is conducted utilizing an evaluation sheet included with the RFP.

 After the individual committee members have completed their review of the EOI's submitted, the selection committee convenes and combines their individual scores to obtain a weighted rating for each firm.
 Any subconsultants are included in the overall evaluation.

-From this effort, a short list of a minimum of two firms is selected.
+From this effort, a short list of firms is selected.
 Usually three or more firms are selected and invited for an interview and/or technical presentation of their qualifications before the selection committee.
-At the interview/technical presentation, additional non-voting members of VDOT staff may attend to assist the selection committee in determining the firm’s qualifications.
+At the interview/technical presentation, additional non-voting members of VDOT staff may attend as observers.

 Firms selected for the short list are notified and given the date and time for their interview.
 Firms are normally given 1-2 weeks to prepare for the interview.
 Those firms not short listed are notified and provided an alphabetical list of all firms that were short listed.

-A scoping meeting is conducted with the selected firm to provide all available information to assist the firm in the preparation of an estimate of the number of manhours and non-salary direct costs required to complete the project.
+For Project Specific and General Engineering Services contracts, a scoping meeting is conducted with the selected firm to provide all available information to assist the firm in the preparation of their fee proposal.
 The firm is given a period of time to submit the fee proposal.
-FAR audit data must be submitted on the firm and all subconsultants within 10 days of being notified of selection.
+Documentation related to staff, payroll and FAR audit data must be submitted from the firm and all subconsultants within 10 days of being notified of selection.

-Most agreements for professional services are cost plus fixed fee.
-However, lump sum or fixed billable rate contracts are used on some projects.
+VDOT uses cost plus fixed fee, lump sum and fixed billable rate contract, depending upon the needs of the lead division.
 Prior to award of the contract, the prime consultant and all subconsultants must have a VDOT pre-award audit evaluation with an approved FAR overhead rate.
 Title VI Evaluation Reports and Certificates of Insurance must also be submitted.

-The period of time normally associated with the RFP process generally takes six to eight months from advertisement until the notice to proceed is issued.
-Multiple award contracts may take longer than six to eight months due to the additional procedures required for multiple awards to firms.
+The period of time normally associated with the procurement process generally takes 110 business days from advertisement until the contract execution.
+Multiple award contracts may take longer due to the additional procedures required for multiple awards to firms.